jwolf623/FillReportPredictions/README.md

 Data Preprocessing: Raw data is cleaned and transformed to extract meaningful features.
 Time-based features are converted into actionable insights (e.g., converting days to hours for accurate prediction).

-Machine Learning Model: A k-Nearest Neighbors (k-NN) classifier is implemented to predict fulfillment statuses.
-This model is chosen for its simplicity and effectiveness in classification tasks based on nearest neighbor distances.
+Machine Learning Model: A Decision Tree classifier is implemented to predict fulfillment statuses.
+This model is chosen for its ability to handle both categorical and continuous data effectively.

 Evaluation: Model performance is evaluated using accuracy metrics.
 The accuracy score reflects how well the model predicts outcomes compared to actual data.